-If your business is started out of something your passionate about, that passion will impact lives for years and generations.
+If your business is started out of something you’re passionate about, that passion will impact lives for years and generations.
 You can leave your children something you’re proud of.

 We live in a time when we can use technology and the Internet to create the business and life we love.
 It’s not going to be easy and it will take time, but it is possible.
 If you’re thinking about making the leap, make sure you’re prepared.
 You don’t want to turn your dream into a nightmare.